djorocas/ansible/README.md

  1. Ad-hoc approach (Run Ansible commands in our terminal window)

+ Ad-hoc commands are a good learning and experimentation as well and can used for things that one does not want to write a playbook for.

+ An ad-hoc command follows the following synthax: ```ansible <target> -m <module-name> -a <arguments> ```

+ target: remote hosts
+ module: commands that can be executed on the remote host

+ e.g. ansible demo_hosts -m copy -a "src=/tmp/test1 dest=/tmp/test2"

  2. Playbook (A playbook is a set of sequential tasks)

  ### Ansible Facts